Yeolar/coral-folly/README.md

 ### Mac OS X

-Coral is also compiled pass on Mac OS X.
+Coral-Folly is also compiled pass on Mac OS X.

 On Mac, you can install the requirements with Homwbrew or MacPorts, or manually.

 ### Other Linux distributions

-Coral should be compatible on other Linux.
+Coral-Folly should be compatible on other Linux.
 For dependencies refer Debian.

 ## Installation